Pecorino is the name given to all Italian cheeses made from sheep’s milk.

 Pecorino cheeses distinguished by aging

-These cheeses can be sold either young or old.
-The old ones are sometimes referred to as “ripened” (“stagionato”.)
-They are generally aged for at least 4 months, developing a strong, defined flavour, a brittle, hard texture and a thick yellowish or brownish rind.
-The rinds have a herringbone pattern, which used to be caused by the cheese press made of strands of grass.
-Now, because it is expected, the marks are made by plastic moulds (just as for Spanish Manchego cheese.)
+Pecorino cheeses can be sold either young or old.
+The old ones are sometimes referred to as “ripened” (“stagionato“).
+They are generally aged for at least four months, during which time they develop a strong, defined flavour, a brittle, hard texture and a thick yellowish or brownish rind.

 The younger versions may be matured for only 20 days.
 They are softer, and have a milder taste.
 They are sometimes referred to as “sweet.”
 These younger versions melt and slice well, but don’t grate well.